lucasnevespereira/catsontinder/README.md

 Tinder for clone for cats made with React.

-## Todos
+## Todo Ideas

-// Using a cat API instead of Firebase.
+// Using a cat API instead of Firebase ?
+// Adding Auth ?
+// Build realTime chat ?